The Slight Edge: Just One More…

 In another example, a highly successful salesperson once stated that the secret to his success was making one more call.
 At the end of his day, before he left he would make one more call to set up a sales appointment.
-He was not always successful in making an appointment, yet that single small action brought him one additional appointment per week!
+As a result, he was not always successful in making an appointment, yet that single small action brought him one additional appointment per week!

-Doubling your knowledge, hours on the job, or personal skills is not necessary to double your effectiveness or your value.
+Doubling your knowledge, hours on the job or personal skills are not necessary to double your effectiveness or your value.
 A small, additional amount of effort can bring about tremendous results.

 Use the Slight Edge Daily:

 - Schedule one more thing to do daily which is a High Payoff Activity.
 Whether it’s planning for tomorrow for 10 minutes at the end of the day, scheduling time to motivate one more employee, or sending one more thank you card to a customer, a small effort can bring about big returns.